-24 Plan for economic opportunities that the Airport and Aerotropolis developments present.
+Actio ons Rationale Outcomes Timeframe 26 Plan for economic opportunities that the Airport and Aerotropolis developments present.
 To capture new industrial and commercial opportunities created by Camden's proximity to the Aerotropolis.
 Collaboration with stakeholders to inform policy development.
-Short term 25 Continue advocating and planning for a rapid bus service route to connect key Camden centres with the Airport and Aerotropolis.
+Short term 27 Continue advocating and planning for a rapid bus service route to connect key Camden centres with the Airport and Aerotropolis.
 To promote transport connectivity to the Western Sydney International Airport and Aerotropolis.
 Collaboration and advocacy undertaken with Transport for NSW.
-Short - Medium term 26 Develop an Infrastructure Study for the Camden portion of the South West Growth Area to inform infrastructure requirements and a land sequence schedule.
+Short - Medium term 28 Develop an Infrastructure Study for the Camden portion of the South West Growth Area to inform infrastructure requirements and a land sequence schedule.
 To support Camden's future precinct planning.
 Infrastructure Study prepared.
-Short term 27 Plan for the delivery of special infrastructure contribution-funded roads between centres in the Growth Centre and to/from the Airport and Aerotropolis.
+Short term 29 Plan for the delivery of special infrastructure contribution-funded roads between centres in the Growth Centre and to/from the Airport and Aerotropolis.
 To promote transport connectivity to the Airport and Aerotropolis, and between key centres in Camden LGA.
 Plan and delivery of SIC funded roads.
-Medium term 28 Advocate for a place-based infrastructure compact for the South West Growth Area (and the broader Camden LGA) to align infrastructure delivery and land release.
+Medium term 30 Advocate for a place-based infrastructure compact (or equivalent) for the South West Growth Area (and the broader Camden LGA) to align infrastructure delivery with growth.
 To coordinate infrastructure delivery and sequenced employment and residential land release.
-Place-based infrastructure compact delivered by DPIE and /or Greater Sydney Commission.
-Short term
+Place-based infrastructure compact delivered by DPE, GSC and /or WPCA.
+Short term 31 Advocate for the early delivery of the North South Rail Line and South West Rail Link.
+To promote transport connections to other metropolitan centres.
+Advocacy with the Federal Government, Transport for NSW and other stakeholders.
+Short term 32 Advocate for the NSW Government to widen Camden Valley Way, link Camden Valley Way to Camden Bypass, and deliver Spring Farm Parkway Extension - Stage 2.
+To promote the productivity of existing employment and industrial centres within Camden LGA, and to leverage freight movement on the regional road network.
+Advocacy with Transport for NSW and other stakeholders.
+Short term 33 Advocate for the NSW Government to review the South West Growth Area Structure Plan, to reflect the revised retail centres hierarchy for the Camden LGA.
+To reflect the revised centres hierarchy for the Camden LGA in the South West Growth Area Structure Plan.
+An updated South West Growth Area Structure Plan.
+Short term 34 Plan for opportunities to support rail and road freight corridor delivery and the freight and logistics network.
+To support the local and regional freight and logistics network.
+Collaboration and adcovacy undertaken with Transport for NSW, state government agencies and other stakeholders.
+Medium term